Findomain/Findomain/docs/INSTALLATION.md

 # Updating Findomain to latest version

-To update Findomain to latest version, you can be in some scenarios:
+To update Findomain to latest version, please consider one of the following scenarios:

-1. **You downloaded a precompiled binary:** If you are using a precompiled binary, then you need to download the new binary.
+1. **If you downloaded a precompiled binary:** If you are using a precompiled binary, then you need to download the new binary.
-2. **You are using it in ArchLinux or any Arch-based distro:** Just run `pacman -Syu`
+2. **If you are using it in ArchLinux or any Arch-based distro:** Just run `pacman -Syu`
-3. **You have cloned the repo and compiled it from source:** You just need to go to the folder where the repo is cloned and run: `git pull && cargo build --release`, when finish, you have your executable in `target/release/findomain`.
+3. **If you have cloned the repo and compiled it from source:** You just need to go to the folder where the repo is cloned and run: `git pull && cargo build --release`, when finish, you have your executable in `target/release/findomain`.
-4. **You downloaded a source code release and compiled it:** You need to download the new source code release and compile it again.
+4. **If you downloaded a source code release and compiled it:** You need to download the new source code release and compile it again.
-5. **I used cargo install findomain:** then just run `cargo install findomain`.
+5. **If you used cargo install findomain:** then just run `cargo install findomain`.

 # Access tokens configuration

-In in section you can found the steps about how to configure APIs that need or can be used with access tokens.
+In this section you can found the steps about how to configure APIs that need or can be used with access tokens.

 # Configuring the Facebook API